'Brown was charmer who never got due appreciation'

 It was only supposed to be a coffee, a quickish chat for an upcoming feature about a Scotland qualifier, but Craig Brown never did quickish chats.
 Once you had him, it was hard to let go of him.

 By the time we were done, there was a parking ticket on both our cars.
-Two hours paid for, we were in there for three-and-a-half.
+Two hours paid for, we were in there for three and a half.

 Wee Broon had time for everybody.
 He was a relentlessly positive man even when surrounded by wholesale negativity.